-The amounts we have built up this year, and over earlier years, that we have not set aside for specific purposes.
+The amounts the Authority has built up this year, and over earlier years, that we have not set aside for specific purposes.

 Gross book value

 This is the original or revalued cost of an asset before any depreciation is taken off it.
 (See also Net Book Value.)